Our approach to what works

 Our approach involves the creation and curation of evidence.
 We create evidence by funding programmes and putting high-quality evaluations in place to understand whether or not those interventions are effective.
 We curate evidence by gathering information from studies around the world into interventions that help young people into work.

-As for curating evidence, we are starting from a low base.
+When it comes to curating evidence, we are starting from a low base.
 Since the early 1990s, only around 400 studies of sufficiently high quality have been carried out into how to tackle youth unemployment.
 Of these, only a few were undertaken in the UK or England.

 Skip to content